kfrlib/kfr/README.md

 https://www.kfrlib.com

-What's new in release 1.0 - https://www.kfrlib.com/whatsnew

 KFR is an open source C++ DSP framework that focuses on high performance (see benchmark results section).

-KFR is a header-only and has no external dependencies.
+KFR is a header-only library (except DFT) and has no external dependencies.

+## What's new in KFR 3.0

+* Full AVX-512 support
+* EBU R128
+* Non-power of two DFT (coming soon)
+* TruePeak (coming soon)
+* Number of automatic tests has been increased
+* GPL version changed from 3 to 2

 ## Features

-* All code in the library is optimized for Intel, AMD (SSE2, SSE3, SSE4.x, AVX and AVX2) and ARM (NEON) processors
+* All code in the library is optimized for Intel, AMD (SSE2, SSE3, SSE4.x, AVX and AVX2 and AVX512) and ARM (NEON) processors
 * Mathematical and statistical functions
 * Template expressions (See examples)
 * All data types are supported including complex numbers